dbenesh82/automatic_copepod_tracker/compare_manual_vs_auto_tracking/testing_automatic_tracker.md

     ## Multiple R-squared:  0.7597, Adjusted R-squared:  0.7594
     ## F-statistic:  1935 on 1 and 612 DF,  p-value: < 2.2e-16

-It is also important to put tracking mistakes in the context of the aims of the experiment: to test for differences between treatments.
-Presumably, mistakes are randomized across treatments.
+It is also important to put tracking mistakes within the context of the aims of the experiment: to test for differences between treatments (uninfected vs infected copepods).
+Presumably, mistakes are randomized across treatments and thus not a source of bias.
 Let's compare the treatment differences in the auto-tracking and manual-tracking datasets.

 ![](testing_automatic_tracker_files/figure-markdown_github-ascii_identifiers/unnamed-chunk-22-1.png)

-    ## <ScaleContinuousPosition>
-    ##  Range:
-    ##  Limits:    0 --    1

 ![](testing_automatic_tracker_files/figure-markdown_github-ascii_identifiers/unnamed-chunk-23-1.png)